How do I get to and from Bangkok’s Suvarnabhumi Airport?

 - Bus – Express buses no longer run from the airport to the city.
 There is a shuttle that runs to a bus station 3km’s from the airport with service to the city from there, but there’s little need and buses aren’t any cheaper than the rail link.

 - To Hua Hin – Buses to Hua Hin from Suvarnabhumi Airport take 3 hours and cost 305 baht.
 Buses arrive and depart from the Hua Hin bus station at soi 96 and from level 1, gate 8 of Suvarnabhumi Airport (down the escalators from arrivals).
-For hired cars Oriental Escape are reliable and offer luxury sedans, suv’s, and large vans (can fit up to 12 passengers) for between B2,700 and B3,900.
+For hired cars, Welcome Pickups is reliable and offers luxury sedans, SUVs, and large vans (can fit up to 12 passengers) for between B2,700 and B3,900.
 There are touts in the airport that you can bargain down to about B1,500 but these people are not licensed so you’re opening yourself up to scams – or worse.
 A taxi to Hua Hin from the airport will run around B2,000.
 From Hua Hin to the airport by taxi should be about B1,200.

-- To Pattaya – Buses to Pattaya from Suvarnabhumi Airport take 2 hours and cost 250 baht (schedule here).
+- To Pattaya – Buses to Pattaya from Suvarnabhumi Airport take 2 hours and cost 250 baht.
 Buses arrive and depart from the Pattaya Bus Station on North Pattaya Road and from level 1, gate 8 of Suvarnabhumi Airport (down the escalators from arrivals).
-For hired cars Oriental Escape offer luxury sedans, suv’s, and large vans (can fit up to 12 passengers) for between B2,000 and B2,700.
+For hired cars, Welcome Pickups offers luxury sedans, SUVs, and large vans (can fit up to 12 passengers) for between B2,000 and B2,700.
 Walking out the door of the airport and getting a taxi will cost about B1,500.
 From Pattaya back to the airport it will be closer to B800.

 How do I get to and from Bangkok’s Don Muang Airport?